 A properly sized cage will also promote the health and wellness of your guinea pigs.
 Since they will not be living in a cramped cage they will be less stressed.
 By limiting stress your guinea pig will be less likely to suffer illnesses, or other behavioral problems.
 By providing your guinea pigs with a healthy environment, you will increase the chance they live a full and healthy life.

 While guinea pigs are usually not aggressive, keeping more than one in a cage will increase the risk of fighting.
-With a cage that is large enough to house multiple guinea pigs these territorial disputes will be lessened.
+With a cage that is large enough to house multiple guinea pigs, these territorial disputes will be lessened.
 By giving each guinea pig an area of it’s own, the risk of conflict can be greatly reduced.

 There are a few key decisions you will have to make before picking out the best cage for two guinea pigs.
 The first thing to consider is the overall size of the cage.
 Followed by how much room you have available in your house.

 A very large cage will definitely make your guinea pigs happy, but it might not always be a good fit for certain homes.
-If overall floor space is limited, consider stackable cages, which will utilize vertical space instead of valuable floor space.
+If overall floor space is limited, consider stackable guinea pig cages, which will utilize vertical space instead of valuable floor space.

 Best Guinea Pig Cage Reviews

 Besides being very light weight and portable the Midwest Guinea Habitat comes with some nice internal features.
 A very nice feature to have especially when housing two guinea pigs is the internal divider.
 The internal divider is removable if you want to have the whole cage connected.
-But if needed the divider can be put into place if conflicts arise or you just want each guinea pig to have their own space.
+The divider can also be put into place if conflicts arise or you just want each guinea pig to have their own space.
 The divider also has a door that when left open will act as a ramp, allowing the guinea pigs to move from one side of the habitat to the other.

 And one more interesting thing about this habitat system is that multiple habitats can be connected together.
 You can connect the outside doors of two or more habitats.
 The included ramps will then allow the guinea pigs to move freely between all the connected habitats.
 That feature alone makes this one of the most extendable guinea pig cages available.